sebastianroming/sbstjn.github.io/_posts/2017-04-01-serverless-sqs-worker-with-aws-lambda.md

 You can use DynamoDB to store information about how many worker processes should be invoked.
 The minimum for the configuration is – of course – one, but there is no limit to the maximum number.

-*Amazon limits Lambda invocations to 100 per second.
+*Amazon limits Lambda functions to 200 concurrent invocations per second.
 If you expect a huge amount of messages and plan to process them in a short amount of time, make sure to contact Amazon first!*

 **tl;dr:** You can find the [sqs-worker-serverless](https://github.com/sbstjn/sqs-worker-serverless) project on GitHub.
 It includes a [serverless](https://serverless.com) configuration to setup a system with the following flow: